Intsights/sergeant/docs/worker/lock/acquire.md

-# Worker - acquire
+# acquire

-The `acquire` method tries to acquire the lock.
-The method allows to wait for the lock to become available.
-When the lock is acquired, the return value is `True`, otherwise it returns `False`.
+The `acquire` method attempts to acquire the lock.
+It allows the user to wait for the lock to become available.
+This method returns `True` when the lock is acquired, otherwise it returns `False`.

-- `timeout`: How much time (in seconds) to wait until the lock is acquireable.
+- `timeout`: The maximum number of seconds to wait until the lock becomes available.
-- `check_interval`: How frequently (in seconds) to check the lock.
+- `check_interval`: How often the lock should be checked (in seconds).
-- `ttl`: Once the lock is acquired, how long (in seconds) should be its lifetime.
+- `ttl`: How long should the lock last (in seconds) after it has been acquired.

 ## Definition